aNDREUET648/aa.aa_PetriNets/README.md

    - Thus each of the preceding four general categories of instructions have separate execution hardware (with read and write host memory combined into the same unit).
    - The Matrix Multiply Unit has not-ready signals from the Unified Buffer and the Weight FIFO that will cause the Matrix Multiply Unit to stall if the input activation or weight data are not yet available.
    - The TPU does not have a program counter, and it has no branch instructions; instructions are sent from the host CPU.
+   - To increase instruction parallelism further, toward that end, the Read_Weights instruction follows the decoupled access/execute philosophy in that they can complete after sending its address but before the weights are fetched from Weight Memory.

 El tractament de cada una de les 4 categories d'instruccions és independent
    - ```Read_Weights``` llegirà els pesos del ```Weight Memory```, els carregarà a la ```Weight FIFO``` a l'espera per començar a operar-les.